alces-software/clusterware-services/openlava/docs/guides/05-run-jobs.md

  * `-W 120`:

-   How long you will potentially keep the session open for (mm);
+   How long you will potentially keep the session open for (minutes);
    the session will be terminated when this time is exceeded

  * `-R "rusage[mem=4096]`:

-   How much memory you will potentially want to use in this session;
+   How much memory (in MB) you will potentially want to use in this session;
    the session will be terminated if you use more than you request.
 Note that this request is per slot, so if you are requesting multiple slots/cores for your job, you should divide the